Ahmed-M0ataz/Robotics-Course/task_2_move_turtle/README.md

 # Task 5.1
 ### 1. Create a PKG and add suitable dependencies for running this code.
-You should run turtlesim node first then run the package, this code should run the turtlesim in X direction
+You should run turtlesim node first then run the package, this code should run the turtlesim in X direction.
+#### Instructions
     • rosrun turtlesim turtlesim_node
     • Rosrun move_turtle_pkg pup_move_turtle.py